The Village Genius: Astonishing Photos Of Soviet Life Found In An Abandoned House

 The discarded pictures were the life’s work of Zaharia Cusnir, an unknown amateur photographer who died in 1993.

-The villager struggled professionally under the communist regime and battled alcoholism, yet he left behind some of the most brilliant portraits of rural life ever captured on film.
+The villager had struggled professionally under the communist regime and battled alcoholism, yet he left behind some of the most brilliant portraits of rural life ever captured on film.

 For the past three years, with the permission of the photographer’s daughter, who dismissed her father’s work as “garbage,” Galusca and his photography teacher have been cleaning and scanning the stunning find, which they released on a website in January.